Marganotvke/Supa-Bento/README.md

 ![Clock widget](readmeImgSrc/widgets/clockWid.png)
 #### **Date**
 ![Date options](readmeImgSrc/widgets/dateOpt.png)
 You can modify the format of dates using [Day.js formatted string](https://day.js.org/docs/en/display/format).
+Advanced format is also supported.
 You can also remove one of the lines by leaving them empty.
 #### **Lists**
 ![Lists options](readmeImgSrc/widgets/listOpt.png)
 Here, every list has its separate configs tab.
 If you added more than one list within the layout tab, make sure to click the "+" icon here to add another config for your list.<br /><br />